top of page

 How do I know the state of my electrical infrastructure?

 Unless you happen to have some large gaping holes in your walls (we hope not), you won’t be able to see the state of your home’s wiring.
 You may, however, see tell-tale signs that something has gone awry with your electrics like discoloration around plug sockets or a fishy smell coming from your power outlets.
-These are signs of a small electrical fire and point to inadequacies in your new home’s wiring.
+These are signs of thermal damage or inadequacies in your new home’s wiring.

-You will also find a brief overview of the wiring in your property’s homebuyer’s report or condition report.
+You will also find a brief overview of the wiring in your property’s homebuyer’s report or an EICR electrical installation condition report, if your lucky.
 However, there’s no substitute for a proper wiring inspection carried out by a qualified electrician.

 How often does my wiring need to be replaced?

 That depends on a number of factors, including your location, the quality of the building materials used to make your home, the age of your house and whether your wiring is made from copper or aluminium.
 However, you will find that your new wiring will be good for up to 50 years.
-An inspection is recommended every 10 years.
+An inspection is recommended at a maximum of 10 years for home owners or 5 years for rental properties.

 Can I get a new power socket that suits the room’s new layout better?